Choosing the Best Business Structure: Why Many Entrepreneurs Opt for LLCs

-As you launch a new business, you’re undoubtedly excited about assembling a team, building a customer base, and displaying your incredible products and services to the world.
+As you launch a new business, you’re undoubtedly excited about assembling a team, building a loyal customer base, and displaying your incredible products and services to the world.
 You may have less enthusiasm about the legal elements of entrepreneurship, including decisions over your company’s legal structure.

 And yet, this is an important decision that could have foundational implications for the entire life of your company.
 The business structure you choose may determine your personal liability protections, your tax rate, even the way in which managerial responsibilities are distributed between you and your partners.